We are engaging in activities to reduce environmental impact in the entire product life cycle.

-Suntory Beverage & Food Ltd. was named as a CDP Water 2017 A List Company
+Suntory Beverage & Food Ltd. was named as a CDP Water Security 2018 A List Company

-In the CDP Water 2017 environmental activity survey conducted for public companies worldwide by the CDP*1, Suntory Beverage & Food Ltd. received high praise for its water conservation activities including water replenishment and the reduction of water use at its plants.
+In the CDP*1 Water Security 2018 environmental activity survey conducted for public companies worldwide by the CDP*1, Suntory Beverage & Food Ltd. received high praise for its water conservation activities including water replenishment and the reduction of water use at its plants.
 It was also selected for the Climate A-List.

 *1International NPO that measures, publicizes, manages, and shares important environmental data of companies and cities.